Excerpt from; “Striking Eight Bells: A Vietnam Memoir.”

 The crew really needed this break.
 It had been 30 long and hard days since leaving Subic Bay.
 Except for three hours or so tied to the dock at Da Nang in Vietnam, the ship had spent all of its time underway since leaving Subic Bay.
 The endless days on the gun line, running Linebacker operations at night, and the daily underway replenishment evolutions had taken a toll on both the crew and the ship.

-Many were excited about the prospect of going to the Bob Hope USO show on board aircraft carrier USS Midway the next day, Christmas.
+Many were excited about the prospect of going to the Bob Hope USO show on board aircraft carrier USS Midway later that day.
 Others just wanted to get off the ship for a while, or take some time to rest and relax.
 As the ship went to sea and anchor detail for entering port, the list to sign up for those that wanted to go to the Bob Hope USO show was posted outside the Ships Office.
 I wanted to go, but by the time the sea and anchor detail was secured and I could get below, the list had already been taken down.
 Only a limited number from the ship could attend the USO show, and the list was full.

 I was a bit disappointed, thinking it would have been cool to actually see Bob Hope in person.
 Our generation had grown up watching him on television and in the movies.
 Besides all of his television shows and films, Bob Hope was well known for his unwavering support of the troops and the exhausting USO performance tours he had been doing since World War II.